The Definition of Motivation

 When Lack of Motivation Turns Into Dry Drunk Syndrome

 When you lose motivation in recovery, there is a danger of becoming stuck.
 When you get stuck in your recovery, your life is no longer satisfying, and you are at risk for relapse.
 But even if you don’t relapse, there is still something called dry drunk syndrome that can wreak havoc with your life and the lives of those around you.
 When you are a dry drunk, you view your sobriety as a punishment, almost a prison sentence.
 You’re not happy, and your behaviors can be just as sick as they were when you were using.
 Dry drunks have no emotional sobriety and no real happiness.

 How to Keep Your Motivation For the Long Haul

 There is an effort necessary to stay motivated in long-term sobriety.
 Here are some strategies that those who have long periods of recovery have successfully employed:

-Regardless of how long you’ve been sober, there will probably come the point when you find yourself losing your motivation.
+Regardless of how long you’ve been sober, there will probably come a point when you find yourself losing your motivation.
 When you find yourself looking for inspiration, it can be helpful to go back to the beginning.
 Sit with yourself, reflect on how far you have come, and look at what you did to get there.
 Those are the things you need to continue doing to stay sober.
 But if you are still struggling, it might be that you need to inject some new ideas.
 Some examples may include being of service, staying involved, writing, or finding a spiritual path.
 The Personal Recovery Assistants at Hired Power are experts at getting to the root of the problem and finding new ways to get you motivated.
-Call them at (714) 559-3919 to find out if they can help you get a fresh perspective on ways to improve your sobriety.
+Call them at (800) 910-9299 to find out if they can help you get a fresh perspective on ways to improve your sobriety.
 Remember, your recovery is a journey, not a destination.
 Try to enjoy the ride!